 You will be asleep for this procedure.
 The surgeon will place the generator under the skin of your upper chest, just below your collarbone.
 Wires will connect the generator to the electrodes in your brain.

 A few weeks after the surgery, your doctor will program the generator to send impulses to your brain.
 It can take a few months to get the settings just right to control your symptoms.

 You'll have a remote controller so that you can turn the generator on and off.
 Some devices will let you make small adjustments to the impulses at home.
-You'll have to return to your doctor's office to make any big changes to the programming.
+But you'll have to go back to your doctor's office to make any big changes to the programming.